chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

   />
 </video>

-## Addons Evolve Your Storybook's Scope
+## Addons unlock new Storybook workflows

 Not only does your Storybook instance serve as a wonderful [component-driven development environment](https://www.componentdriven.org/), but now we're providing an interactive source of documentation and usability.
 PropTypes and args are great, but a designer or somebody completely new to a component's code will need to be able to figure out its behavior very quickly via Storybook.